Tuscobia Winter Ultra

 Rice Lake, United States • 2-4 Jan 2026

 The Tuscobia Winter Ultra is a human-powered run, bike, or ski event held on the Tuscobia and Wild Rivers State Trails in Northern Wisconsin in the middle of winter.
-The event offers two distance options:
+The event offers two route options:

 - 80-mile one-way